-Extreme weather can damage your property, particularly its roof.
+Extreme weather can damage your property, particularly your roof.
 Inclement weather will deteriorate at this costly investment that makes you secure indoors, regardless whether it happens immediately or over time.
 This is why it’s crucial to understand how fragile your roof is and the weather conditions that can cause problems.
-Here are some things to consider till the next storm.
+Here are some things to consider for the next storm.

 Damage to Gutters

 Examine your gutters to see if they have become dislodged, curved, or broken as a result of the high winds from storms.
 Poor gutters will not remove water from your foundation.
 This can put your home’s structural stability at jeopardy.

 Thunderstorms have the ability to loosen or even sweep your shingles away.
 Lightning is unlikely to strike your roof, but if it does, limbs from nearby trees may be torn and fall straight onto your roof, inflicting fractures or holes.
 Prevent huge tree branches from spreading over or toward your roof to avoid this.
 Your shingles may even raise or bend as a result of the bad weather.

 If you notice water stains in your ceiling, it is a sign that water damage has occurred.
 This is an indication that the major storm has exposed or seized control of the gaps in your roof, or attic ventilation.
 If you don’t address the problem immediately, mold will grow on your roof or within your home, eroding the structural materials that keep your home safe.